tvm-contest/devex/README.md

 ### Docker

+> ℹ️ Uses an in-memory queue and Sqlite database.
+So the processing state is not saved on disk, and not committed Kafka messages can be processed repeatedly

 - Make sure that Docker Engine is installed and started (https://docs.docker.com/engine/install/)
 - Create minimal `.env` file
 - Exec `docker run --rm --name notifon --env-file=.env -p 80:80 ghcr.io/ch1sel/free-ton-notify:latest`

 ### Docker compose (Production-ready solution)

+> ℹ️ Uses postgresql, redis, rabbitmq to store state and organize retry policy

 - Create some directory for project
 -